 Preparing and optimizing your network

-A good internet connection is crucial to get the best from Talk.
+A good internet connection is crucial.
 Although a Wi-Fi connection works, a hardwired connection to your network with Wi-Fi disabled on agents computers works best.

-Zendesk Talk uses network ports to send and receive information using the UDP and TCP protocols.
+Zendesk uses network ports to send and receive information using the UDP and TCP protocols.
+Ports are like doors.
+If the doors are closed, the data cannot pass through, leading to issues with call quality.
+Allowing these ports to be opened for outbound traffic lets data through.
 By default, many routers block this traffic in an effort to protect your computer.
-Additionally, Mac and Windows operating systems might have system firewalls enabled that block the ports that Talk requires.
+Additionally, Mac and Windows operating systems might have system firewalls enabled that block the required ports.

 Choosing the right headset